kreL-Lo/maze-solver/README.md

 #Made in JAVASCRIPT:

-  #Project for school:
+  Project for school:
-  #- BFS-SEARCH
+- BFS-SEARCH
-   # - A MORE HEURISTIC SEARCH USING HILL CLIMBING
+- A MORE HEURISTIC SEARCH USING HILL CLIMBING
-   # - Simulated annealing
+- Simulated annealing
-   # - Also backtracking
+- Also backtracking
-   # Could use some work in to better the code for being user friendly
+Could use some work in to better the code for being user friendly